Jaguars split with accused racist strength coach Chris Doyle - WTMJ

 The team initially attributed the statement to Meyer, but added Baalke’s name Saturday and said it was an oversight.

-The Fritz Pollard Alliance, whose mission is to increase diversity in the NFL, criticized Jacksonville’s leadership, specifically Meyer, and said racist allegations at Iowa should have disqualified Doyle as a coaching candidate.
+The Fritz Pollard Alliance, whose mission is to increase diversity in the NFL, ripped Jacksonville’s leadership, specifically Meyer, and said racist allegations at Iowa should have disqualified Doyle as a coaching candidate.

 “At a time when the NFL has failed to solve its problem with racial hiring practices, it is simply unacceptable to welcome Chris Doyle into the ranks of NFL coaches,” the alliance said in a statement Friday.
 “Doyle’s departure from the University of Iowa reflected a tenure riddled with poor judgment and mistreatment of Black players.
 His conduct should be as disqualifying for the NFL as it was for University of Iowa.